fatiando/data/README.md

 The curated datasets are published in a Zenodo archive: https://doi.org/10.5281/zenodo.5167357

+> **NOTE:** This collection uses [semantic version](https://semver.org/)
+> (i.e., `MAJOR.MINOR.BUGFIX` format).
+> Major releases mean that backwards incompatible changes were made to the data.
+> Minor releases add new data without changing existing files.
+> Bug fix releases fix errors in a previous release that makes the data unusable.
+> Changes to the current data files will always be published as a major release
+> unless the file(s) in the previous release was unusable/corrupted.

 ## Datasets

 | File name | Size | Hashes |